Standalone HTML

 • Large assets increase file size since they're base64-encoded (33% overhead vs the raw binary)

-• External URLs (CDN links, absolute URLs) are left as-is — only relative paths are inlined
+• External URLs (CDN links, absolute URLs) stay as-is: Bun inlines only relative paths